auriq/essentia_docs/source/dlv/dlv.rst

 **Create a Query**

 1. Click on **Direct Data Query** in the top menu and and select a Repository from the drop down
 2. Enter your SQL like query in the **Input your query here** area.
+You can optionally enter a label for this query so you can reference it later.
 3. Click on the **Run** button to view your query results on your screen, download your query results into a file on your instance by clicking **Download** and entering a filename, or generate an OData link for easy loading into Tableau by clicking **OData**.
-4. From this point you can save your query or run a new query.
+4. From this point you can access a saved query or run a new query.

 *Note:* If you need to view available categories, click on the **Categories** drop down arrow to view a list of available categories.